JakeStanger/system-tray/README.md

 ### `dbusmenu-gtk3`

-Although the library provides a built-in Rust-native implementation of the `DBusMenu` protocol, this has a few issues:

-- There are some known bugs.
-For example, opening a file in VLC will break its menu.
-- If you are creating a menu UI, you need to parse the whole tree set up each element, and track all changes manually.
+Although the library provides a built-in Rust-native implementation of the `DBusMenu` protocol, if you are creating a menu UI, you need to parse the whole tree set up each element, and track all changes manually.

 To circumvent this, bindings to the `dbusmenu-gtk3` system library are included.
 When the feature of the same name is enabled, you can listen for `UpdateEvent::MenuConnect`